FrancescoSaverioZuppichini/DropBlock/README.md

 \gamma=\frac{1-\text { keep_prob }}{\text { block_size }^{2}} \frac{\text { feat_size }^{2}}{(\text { feat_size }-\text { block_size }+1)^{2}}
 \end{equation}

-The first part is the number of units that will be set to zero.

-The second part is the valid region, the number of pixels not touched by dropblock
+The left-hand side of the multiplication is the number of units that will be set to zero.
+While the right-hand side is the valid region, the number of pixels not touched by dropblock